jquense/yup/README.md

 # Yup

 Yup is a schema builder for runtime value parsing and validation.
 Define a schema, transform a value to match, assert the shape of an existing value, or both.
-Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformation.
+Yup schemas are extremely expressive and allow modeling complex, interdependent validations, or value transformation.

 > **You are viewing docs for the v1.0.0 pre-release of yup, pre-v1 docs are available: [here](https://github.com/jquense/yup/tree/pre-v1)**

 **Killer Features**:

 - Concise yet expressive schema interface, equipped to model simple to complex data models
 - Powerful TypeScript support.
-Infer static types from schema, or ensure schema correctly implement a type
+Infer static types from the schema, or ensure the schema correctly implements a type
 - Built-in async validation support.
 Model server-side and client-side validation equally well
 - Extensible: add your own type-safe methods and schema
 - Rich error details, make debugging a breeze